A Beginners Guide to Whiskey

 How to Taste Whisk(e)y

-First things first, if you’re going to taste whiskey, you’re going to need the right glass.
+First things first - if you’re going to taste whiskey, you’re going to need the right glass.
 To be clear, the goal of whiskey tasting isn’t the same as drinking it.
 It’s similar to wine tasting in the sense that you’re attempting to savor the flavor.
-Whiskey glasses have thick bottoms that narrow tops.
+Whiskey glasses have thick bottoms and narrow tops.
 This design allows you to swirl the whiskey around and have the aroma come out of the top.

 Smell the Aroma